pyscf/pyscf/README.md

 * Easy to install, to use, to extend and to be embedded;
 * Minimal requirements on libraries (No Boost, MPI) and computing resources (perhaps losing efficiency to reduce I/O);
-* 90/10 Python/C, only computational hot spot was written in C;
+* 90/10 Python/C, only computational hot spots were written in C;
 * 90/10 functional/OOP, unless performance critical, functions are pure.